emqx/emqx-docs/en_US/modules/coap_protocol.md

 The authentication, access control, hook and other functions of EMQX are also applicable to the CoAP access gateway. such as:

--If the username/password is not authorized, the CoAP client will get an ʻuauthorized` error -If the username/client ID is not allowed to publish a specific topic, the CoAP message will actually be discarded, although the CoAP client will get an Acknoledgement from the access gateway
+-If the username/password is not authorized, the CoAP client will get an ʻuauthorized` error -If the username/client ID is not allowed to publish a specific topic, the CoAP message will actually be discarded, although the CoAP client will get an acknowledgment from the access gateway
--If a CoAP message is published, the'message.publish' hook can also capture this message
+-If a CoAP message is published, the 'message.publish' hook can also capture this message

-### Well-known locations
+### Well-Known Locations
 --------------------

 The well-known of the CoAP access gateway found constant return "</mqtt>,</ps>"